Sassafrass6/XtraCrysPy/README.md

 # XtraCrysPy
-A crystallographic visualizer for Python.
+A Python tool for visualizing atomic systems and properties of condensed matter.

 Features:
 - Plot molecular systems with minimal setup